-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284

 Note(s): Course is currently offered in "French Only."
-Offered
+Offered in alternate years.

 HIF437 LE QUÉBEC ET LA GUERRE DEPUIS 1867

 This course aims to familiarize students with the milestones, the concepts, the politico-military debates and the leaders in the military history of Quebec and French Canada.
 It includes discussions of the two world wars, bilingualism in the Canadian Forces, the Royal 22e Régiment, and 425 Squadron.
 It examines French Canadians' relationship with warfare and with the Canadian Forces throughout history.
 This social, political and institutional study of history takes stock of more than a century of the profession of arms as practised by Quebecers and French Canadians.